This year's awards were presented in May (see the list of winners here

-An aplication form for 2015's awards will be available later this year
+An aplication form for 2015 awards will be available shortly

 The Society has established its own research fund.
 The capital includes bequests from the estates of Stephen Joseph, Anthony Denning and Kathleen Barker.
 Awards may be made annually of sums ranging from £200 to £1,000, as contributions to the cost of research which is substantially concerned with the history and practice of the British theatre.